tensorflow/fold/tensorflow_fold/g3doc/blocks.md

 ```

 As its name suggests, InputTransform is primarily used to preprocess the
-input data in python before passing it to TensorFlow.
+input data in Python before passing it to TensorFlow.
 Once data has reached
 the TensorFlow portion of the pipeline, it is no longer possible to run
-arbitrary python code on the data, and Fold will produce a type error
+arbitrary Python code on the data, and Fold will produce a type error
 on any such attempt.

 ## Block composition